Reading in Reception

 At St Paul's we love to read and strive to instill a love of reading in your child too.
 We do this with families as sharing books at home is an essential part of becoming a reader and beginning what is hopefully a life long pleasure as well as a key skill.

 We call these different books, 'I read', 'we read', and 'you read'.

 Choose a time when your child isn't too tired to enjoy sharing the books together.
 Talk about the pictures and what they can see or what is happening.
 You could point out any letters from their name or sounds that we have been learning.
 As they learn new sounds they will begin to blend them together to build words.
 Please look in the phonics section for more information about this and how you can help them at home.

-Your child will also bring home a reading record for you to write in each time you read together at home.
+Your child will also have a reading record for you to write in each time you read together at home.
 You can make comments or ask questions for us in school but just a quick tick is fine.

 Please keep your child's books and reading record in their bag and bring it to school each day, this is really helpful when we read with your child or change their book.
 We read with all the children individually at least once a week and then as often as we are able to.
 Your child has the opportunity to change their book everyday so it's always helpful to remind them if they need to do this.
 We suggest reading with them at least 3-4 times a week- but there is no limit!

 In school we base our learning in books, both fiction and non-fiction.
 Books are available for the children throughout the day, both inside and outside and across all the areas of learning.
 Stories are read aloud at least twice a day, this is a special part of the day.
 The children have a time for independent reading every day, and the opportunity to recommend books to the class as we encourage lots of 'book talk'.